 I usually take a lot of time in conceiving a piece of work.
 Working with several art works simultaneously, I process the theme also in the subconscious level or even in my dreams using jungian methods.
 Many of my works are actually continuation of the same theme, appearing as separate art works through-out the years.

 My working is based strongly on the meditative methods of art making, and my art is influenced by my long-term art teachers Matti Kurki and Nagashila.
-I’m also inspired and consider as my artistic role models Agnes Martin, Hilma af Klint, Wolfgang Leib, Richard Long, Bill Viola, Olafur Eliasson, James Turrell, just to mention a few.
+I’m also inspired and consider as my artistic role models Agnes Martin, Hilma af Klint, Georgia O’Keeffe, Wolfgang Leib, Richard Long and James Turrell, just to mention a few.
+In my more naturalistic paintings I seek to find the same deepness and light of expression which Finnish nature painter Einar Ilmoni was known for.

 This post is also available in: Finnish